rbernardy/SobekCM-plugin-viewer-MODEL3D/README.md

 <p><a href="http://vcg.isti.cnr.it/nexus/">NEXUS</a> tools - the NEXUS Windows console apps are used to generate multi-resolution nxs content.</p>

-<p>3DHOP - using their gargo.nxs sample 3D model content as the default content if a .nxs file is not available in the SobekCM item content folder.
+<p>3DHOP - using their gargo.nxs sample 3D model content as the default content if a .nxs or .ply file is not available in the SobekCM item content folder.
 The sample content used is in the 3DHOP/models folder in the 3DHOP official distribution file (currently 4.1) which is linked on the <a href="http://vcg.isti.cnr.it/3dhop/download.php">3DHOP download</a> page.</p>

 <hr/>

-<p>Richard Bernardy - <a href="mailto:rbernard@usf.edu">rbernard@usf.edu</a> - 04/14/2017.</p>
+<p>Richard Bernardy - <a href="mailto:rbernard@usf.edu">rbernard@usf.edu</a> - 04/15/2017.</p>
 <p>I'd appreciate a courtesy notification by email if you find this plugin useful and are using it in your SobekCM-based respository.</p>